sian-alcock/pairshead-2020/README.md

 ### Import data page

-The data from British rowing API comes from three end points.
+The data from British Rowing API comes from three end points.
 Each crew has an associated rowing club and competes in a specific event (eg senior scullers, junior pairs etc).
 I use async / await to ensure that the club and event data GET request is completed before initiating the crew data GET request.
 The import takes around 8 seconds so a spinner icon is presented in the body of the button to help manage the user experience.

 I have also implemented cancelToken to ensure the asynchronous GET requests are cancelled before the component unmounts.